LADSoft/OrangeC/README.md

 It is also possible to build with mingw32-make, recently we've also fixed that to work under the variants of MSYS2.

 In a recent addition, CMAKE support was added for this compiler.
 CMAKE understands about the existance of OCC and CMAKE scripts will build for OCC.
 This is at available at least in CMAKE version 3.29.3.
+An upcoming release of CMAKE will support C++17 and ORC.

 The compiler uses a binary output format, a variant of the IEEE-695 OMF.
 There are utilities to convert to the text version of IEEE-695.
 I've preferred this since it is easier to debug…